adityaaryanm4/ecommerce/README.md

 * Uses JWT for authenticating user and token based system.

 * Uses Bcrypt for hashing the password before sending the data to the cloud.

+This project also demonstrates:
+* a typcial React project layout structure